 Our pick for camping

-What makes it great for camping: The NOMAD is foldable for easy transportation and is also weatherproof.
-At only 10 pounds, this is a good product for campers who plan to drive to their campsite and unload, but it may be considered too heavy to transport for backpacking.
-Its dimensions (folded) are 20.5 by 15.5 by 2 inches.
+The Nomad is foldable for easy transportation and is also weatherproof.
+At 10 pounds, this is a good product for campers who plan to drive to their campsite and unload, but some hikers may find it too heavy to transport for backpacking.
+Its folded dimensions are 20.5 by 15.5 by 2 inches.

 Our pick for RVs

-Priced between $339.50 and $399.99, this Renogy product provides affordable, efficient solar energy.
+Priced at $469.99 (as of publication), this Renogy product provides affordable, efficient solar energy.

-RVs need a lot of power for their refrigerator and other appliances.
-When you're looking for a solar panel for your RV, it's important to focus on efficiency and ease of use, especially if you're planning to perform the setup yourself.
+RVs need a lot of power for their refrigerators and other appliances.
+When you're looking for a solar panel for your RV, it's important to focus on wattage capacity, efficiency and ease of use, especially if you're planning to perform the setup yourself.